CREATIVE CURRENTS – A PERFORMANCE SERIES FEATURING A YOUNG GENERATION OF CHOREOGRAPHERS

 Tech: Oliver Sjöberg / Ljudteknikerna

-Big thanks to Art of Spectra and Stora Teatern for the support.
+Big thanks to Art of Spectra and Stora Teatern for tech support.